python/cpython/Doc/library/exceptions.rst

 .. exception:: ImportError

-   Raised when an :keyword:`import` statement fails to find the module definition or when a ``from ... import`` fails to find a name that is to be imported.
+   Raised when the :keyword:`import` statement has troubles trying to load a module.
+Also raised when the "from list" in ``from ... import`` has a name that cannot be found.

    The :attr:`name` and :attr:`path` attributes can be set using keyword-only arguments to the constructor.
 When set they represent the name of the module